TrueFilm logotype

 Lr Settings

-We have, however, observed a few annoying limitations of which you should be aware:
+A few limitations of which you should be aware:

 Next pages: